Challenger aims to outshine modest Merkel in TV clash

-BERLIN (Reuters) - Germany’s Social Democrats (SPD) are citing Mitt Romney’s dominating performance in his first debate against Barack Obama last year as a model for Sunday’s TV clash with Angela Merkel to spice up the last few weeks of a lackluster campaign.
+BERLIN, Aug 29 (Reuters) - Germany’s Social Democrats (SPD) are citing Mitt Romney’s dominating performance in his first debate against Barack Obama last year as a model for Sunday’s TV clash with Angela Merkel to spice up the last few weeks of a lacklustre campaign.

 The former finance minister has a quick wit but he can seem arrogant and overbearing.
 Like U.S. Republican challenger Romney, polls show he suffers from a “likeability” problem.